Read the question aloud

 Open the accessibility toolbar to change fonts and contrast, access a dictionary, use a ruler and more

-What we have to do now is illustrate the region on a graph that satisfies numerous inequalities.
+We can also illustrate the region on a graph that satisfies numerous inequalities.

-A reminder about lines.
+A reminder about which lines to use:

 x > 2, y ≥ x and x + y < 8